larrybotha/everything/ideas/Software Development Video Ideas.md

 - investigate [SurrealDB](https://docs.surrealdb.com/docs/integration/sdks/rust/)
   for interacting programmatically with databases using Rust
 - demonstrate how to derive `map` from `for` in Python and JavaScript
+- build a Chrome extension that enables `hx-boost="true"` on the site you're currently visiting